Key Points

 Debt consolidation loans usually lower the amount you pay in interest.
 For example, if you decided to take out one of these loans to pay off two different credit card balances, you may lock in an interest rate as low as 10.16% for two years instead of the average 18.4% you’d pay to each credit card company.

 Your credit score can affect the terms of your debt consolidation loan, including the interest rate.
-Consider looking at your credit report before applying for a loan to find your FICO score.
-If it’s fair or above, you’re more likely to earn better interest rates and find more loan options.
+Consider looking at your credit report to find your FICO score before applying for a loan.
+If it’s fair or above, you’ll likely qualify for better interest rates and find more loan options.

 Debt Settlement